Emmy Lou Packard: Career

+In 1960 and 1975, Packard and Dorothy Wagner Puccinelli restored murals, including Coit Tower.

 Packard was an active community member in the Mission District of San Francisco and San Francisco's community mural movement.
-In 1974 she served as a mural technical adviser for the Bank of America building mural located at Mission Street and 23rd Street; the local artists that painted this mural are Jesús “Chuy” Campusano, Luis Cortázar and Michael Rios.
-In 1960 and 1975, Packard and Dorothy Wagner Puccinelli restored murals, including Coit Tower.
+In 1974 she served as a mural technical adviser for Homage To Siqueiros (1974), the Bank of America building mural project located at Mission Street and 23rd Street; the local artists that painted this mural are Jesús “Chuy” Campusano, Luis Cortázar and Michael Rios.

+Death and legacy

-Packard died February 22, 1998, in San Francisco, California of diabetes and related illnesses.
+Packard died on February 22, 1998, in San Francisco, California, of diabetes and related illnesses.

 In 2022, the Richmond Art Center held an exhibition of Packard's linocuts: "Emmy Lou Packard: Artist of Conscience."